silverton-io/buz-docs/blog/contract-powered-platform/index.md

 - "These properties contain PII"
 - "These properties should be tokenized"
-- "This person on this team owns this schema"
+- "X person on Y team owns this schema"
-- "This is version 1.2 of this schema"
+- "This is version `1.4`.
+Here's how this data has evolved from `1.0`."

 This class of metadata is a CISO's _dream_.

 ### Schemas power data validation in transit

-Comparing a payload to "what it was supposed to be" and annotating it with a simple 👍👎 is super useful.
+Comparing a payload to "what it was supposed to be" and annotating it with a simple 👍👎 is extremely valuable.
 Schemas are the "what it was supposed to be".

-### Schemas help stop bad instrumentation from being implemented
+### Schemas help stop bad instrumentation from being implemented in the first place

 Another +1 (for engineers) is the fact schemas help bad tracking from getting deployed in the first place.

-Typescript+VSCode complains during development if required props are missing, or if one is a `string` and should be a `bool`.
-And then code blows up at compile time if the bug is still there.
+Language-specific data structures can be generated from schemas.
+Which means VSCode intellisense complains during development if required props are missing, or if one is a `string` and should be a `bool`.
+And then the code blows up at compile time if the bug is still there.

 Nobody likes being the person who causes the release train to halt.
 Or being the person who caused the rollback because a prop was missing. **Especially when it's "just for analytics".**

+Merging to `main` only after instrumentation is 👍👍 is the ideal workflow.
+It saves rollbacks, it avoids the friction of going to the data team... *again*, to have them explain their mandated "contract", and it's just good engineering.

 ### Schemas improve code quality
 This might be a stretch.
 Or maybe not.

-Have you tried forcing a typescript-oriented engineer to use `Any`, but also required them to have `propA`, `propB`, and `propC`.
+Have you tried mandating an engineer who loves Typescript to use `Any`, but also mandated payloads have `propA`, `propB`, and `propC`.
 And `propC` must be a `bool`?
-Especially after they've added lint rules restricting the use of `Any`?

 Or tried forcing a golang-oriented engineer to use a `map[string]interface{}`, but told them the payload must have specific keys?

 Both are pretty silly.
+And a couple quick Google searches highlight [Don't Use Any](https://medium.com/@warkiringoda/typescript-best-practices-2021-a58aee199661).
+[Use `map[string]interface{}` sparingly](https://bitfieldconsulting.com/golang/commandments).
+Linting will probably tell you to pound sand.

 Schemas are centralized verbiage from which to generate language-specific data structures.
 Tools like [Quicktype](https://github.com/quicktype/quicktype), [Typebox](https://github.com/sinclairzx81/typebox), and [jsonschema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript) make this a reality.
-The same can be said about [JTD](https://www.rfc-editor.org/rfc/rfc8927).
+The same can be said about [JTD](https://www.rfc-editor.org/rfc/rfc8927) and [Protocol Buffers](https://developers.google.com/protocol-buffers).

 ### Schemas power automation